Jasper van Dijk

-Jasper van Dijk (born 20 April 1971 in Jutphaas) is a Dutch politician and former civil servant.
-As a member of the Socialist Party (Socialistische Partij) he has been an MP since 30 November 2006.
-He focuses on matters of education and the Dutch defense.
+Jasper Jonathan van Dijk (born 20 April 1971) is a Dutch politician and former civil servant.
+As a member of the Socialist Party (Socialistische Partij, SP), from November 2006 to December 2023 he has served as a member of the House of Representatives.
+He focuses on matters of education and the Dutch defence.

-From March to November 2006 he was a member of the municipal council of Amsterdam.
+From March to November 2006 he was briefly a member of the municipal council of Amsterdam.
 Van Dijk studied political science at the University of Amsterdam.
 In 1990 he lived for a year in the Israeli kibbutz of HaSolelim near Nazareth.